Question: Where can you find the best Walleye, Smallmouth Bass, and Perch fishing in the United States?

 Answer: Lake Erie, hands down!

-Walleye fishing in the Western Basin begins each year in late March and continues through mid-August.
-On Lake Erie in Ohio there is a 15-inch minimum size limit for Walleye.
-The daily bag limit is 4 fish per person from March 1 through April 30 and 6 fish per person per day for the remainder of the year.
+Walleye fishing charters in the Western Basin of Lake Erie where we are located.
+We begin each year in late March / early April and continue through mid-August.
+On Lake Erie in Ohio and Canadian waters there is a 15-inch minimum size limit for Walleye.
+The daily bag limit is 4 walleyes per person per day from March 1, through April 30, 2016 and 6 walleyes per person per day beginning May 1, 2016 through February 28, 2017.

-Fishing for Yellow Perch begins each year in early April and continues through October.
-Perch our most active during the daylight hours at water temperatures between 45 and 75 degrees.
-There is no minimum size limit for Perch in Ohio or Canada.
-The daily bag limit is 30 fish per person.
+Yellow Perch fishing charters, we begin each year in early April and continue through October.
+Yellow Perch are most active during the daylight hours.
+There is no minimum size limit on Lake Erie for Yellow Perch both in Ohio or Canadian waters.
+The daily bag limit is 30 fish per person per day year around.

-Hopefully, this summary will assist you in selecting dates for your charters so that your fishing days will be most exciting and memorable.
+Hopefully, this summary will assist you in selecting date(s) for your Lake Erie fishing charter(s) so that your fishing day(s) will be a very enjoyable, exciting and memorable outing for all.

 Feel free to call for additional information you may need.
 614-419-8265